Unity-Technologies/articulations-robot-demo/README.md

 <img align="right" style="padding-left: 10px; padding-right: 10px; padding-bottom: 10px" width="350px" src="images/RobotHandDemo.gif">

-This is a simulation of the [Universal Robotics UR3e](https://www.universal-robots.com/products/ur3-robot/) robot using Unity's new [articulation joint system](https://docs.unity3d.com/2020.1/Documentation/ScriptReference/ArticulationBody.html).
+This is a simulation of the [Universal Robotics UR3e](https://www.universal-robots.com/products/ur3-robot/) robot.
+You can steer it by directly rotating all six joints of the arm.
+You can also rotate the end effector, and open and close the pincher.

 Open `Scenes` > `ArticulationRobot`, and press play.